Gift Acceptance Policy

 Funding accepted by the Center for Public Integrity: The Center for Public Integrity takes contributions primarily from individuals and foundations.
 In some instances, such as employee designations, matching gift programs or special event sponsorships, Public Integrity may accept contributions from corporations and unions.
 These contributions will be fully disclosed.

 Updated policy due to the coronavirus pandemic: Because a significant amount of Public Integrity work focuses on the intersection of government and money, historically we have not taken contributions from governments.
-We are making an exception because of the 2020 COVID-19 pandemic.
-Public Integrity applied for and received approximately $658,000 under the federal Paycheck Protection Program (PPP) loan for small businesses to pay employees during this crisis.
+We are making an exception because of the COVID-19 pandemic.
+Public Integrity applied for and received $657,600 under the federal Paycheck Protection Program (PPP) loan for small businesses to pay employees during this crisis, which was forgiven in early 2021, and has received a second-year PPP loan of $566,669, which can also be forgiven if certain spending restrictions and payroll provisions are met.
 This is an exceptional decision in an unprecedented moment, when the pandemic has crippled economic activity and caused major funders, as well as the public, to reassess or pull back their support.

-Dozens of news organizations have taken the drastic and unusual step of applying for this loan.
+Thousands of news organizations have taken the drastic and unusual step of applying for this loan.
 The PPP loan is different from taking program funds from a government agency.
-It is open to small businesses, and there is no editorial review of content, according to rules.
+It is open to small businesses, and gives the government no right to review or interfere with our journalism.

 Listing our donors: Just as we expect transparency from others, we will be transparent in disclosing our funding sources (see our list of funders).
 As befits Public Integrity adherence to professional fundraising standards, we also will strive to treat funders with the utmost integrity.
 In balancing these interests, we adhere to the following standards: